devddesai/Pythia-Studies/README.md

 ### Analysis Notebooks
 - Jupyter notebooks with in‑depth analysis, in‑line commentary, and accompanying Markdown snippets
+- **NOTE** In my notebooks, I often output ROOT Canvases which shows an interactive histogram.
+This is not compatible with GitHub, so it is not visible through web, so there are long gaps in the notebooks.

 ### PHY 371C Presentation
 - LaTeX source files and compiled PDF slides providing a clear, high‑level overview of the project